 The National Association of Fire Investigators (NAFI) offers three certifications:

-The International Association of Fire Investigators offers a Certified Fire Investigator (IAAI-CFI®) program.
-In order to attain this credential, applicants must do earn at least 150 points in an evaluation of experience, education, and training, in addition to passing a proctored examination with at least a 70 percent grade.
+The International Association of Arson Investigators offers a Certified Fire Investigator (IAAI-CFI®) program.
+In order to attain this credential, applicants must earn at least 150 points in an evaluation of experience, education, and training, in addition to passing a proctored examination with at least a 70 percent grade.
 Similar to the other certifications, IAAI-CFI candidates must recertify every five years.

 The National Fire Protection Association offers various training programs and certifications for arson investigators.
 These include:

 Finally, the Bureau of Alcohol, Tobacco, Explosives and Firearms (ATF) offers a CFI certification.
 This certification is unique in that it is provided by a federal law enforcement agency and may better prepare candidates to qualify as witnesses in court proceedings.
 This two-year training program requires six weeks of courses and fieldwork covering 100 fire sites under the tutelage of an experienced CFI.